Edviora-Organization/.github/profile/README.md

 ---

-# 📚 Core Platform Modules
+## Core Platform Modules

-Edviora is designed with a modular architecture, allowing institutions to enable or disable features according to their requirements.
-Every module works independently while seamlessly integrating with the entire ecosystem.
+Edviora is organized into independent modules that cover the core operations of an educational institution.
+Each module is designed to work independently while integrating seamlessly with the rest of the platform.

 ---

-# 🎓 Student Management
+# 👨‍🎓 Student Management

-The Student Management System serves as the central repository for all student-related information.
+The Student Management module provides a centralized system for managing student information throughout the academic lifecycle, from admission to graduation.

 ### Features